carlossirias/to-do/README.md

 Small application that allows us to archive our daily tasks.
 This application has been faithfully created according to the challenge's requirements.
 If you have feedback, I'm definitely eager to hear it.

-- Where can I see your demo?

-- What was your experience?
-The demo is fully available at the following link: <a href="https://to-do-eight-sigma.vercel.app/">Demo</a>
+- **Where can I see your demo?**The demo is fully available at the following link: <a href="https://to-do-eight-sigma.vercel.app/">Demo</a>

-- What was your experience?
-It was a very intriguing challenge!
+- **What was your experience?** It was a very intriguing challenge!
 It has assisted me in enhancing my skills with the React library.
 At a certain point, I hit a roadblock, but upon revisiting it, I believe I was able to overcome the challenge. :)

-- What have you learned/improved?
-I've improved my skills in CSS and JavaScript by creating this project, which has been an excellent opportunity to practice these languages.
+- **What have you learned/improved?** I've improved my skills in CSS and JavaScript by creating this project, which has been an excellent opportunity to practice these languages.

 ### Built With